Do Job Creation Schemes Improve the Social Integration and Well-being of the Long-Term Unemployed?

 Abstract: In this paper, we analyze the effects of a German job creation scheme (JCS) on the social integration and well-being of long-term unemployed individuals.
 Using linked survey and administrative data for participants and a group of matched non-participants, we find significant positive effects of being employed within this program.
 Participants with health impairments or an above-average duration of welfare dependence benefit more.
 The effects decline over the course of the program, which is explained by an increase in both the share of participants who leave the program, and of control individuals who find a job.
 The results suggest that JCSs should target those with the lowest employment prospects.

-This Job Ain’t What it Used to Be: Changes in Occupational Tasks and the Costs of Job Loss
+This Job Ain’t What it Used to Be: Gradual Technological Change and the Costs of Job Loss

 Link to latest version

 Abstract: This paper estimates how exposure to technological change affects the individual costs of job displacement.
-Using plant closures and changes in the task structure of occupational labor markets as a proxy for the gradual diffusion of new production technologies, I find that workers displaced from strongly evolving occupations suffer up to 200\% higher earnings losses.
-This additional penalty is mainly due to longer unemployment and higher occupational mobility and cannot be explained by pure occupation tenure or age effects.
-The findings are consistent with vintage human capital theory and technology-induced skills mismatch.
-They suggest that incumbent workers do not sufficiently invest in new skills to insure themselves against involuntary job loss even if technological change is gradual.
+Using changes in the task structure of occupational labor markets to proxy for the gradual diffusion of new production technologies, I document substantial heterogeneity in post-displacement outcomes: Workers displaced from strongly changing occupations experience earnings losses roughly twice as large as those from stable ones.
+Larger losses stem mainly from longer unemployment and higher occupational mobility and cannot be explained by occupation tenure, age, or selection and sorting across firms.
+These findings are consistent with vintage human capital theory and technology-induced skills mismatch.
+They suggest that incumbent workers do not sufficiently invest in new skills to insure themselves against involuntary job loss even when technological change is gradual.

 with Davit Adunts